 Opportunities can be anything from placements concerned with sport and culture to those focused on social care and the environment.
 For successful applicants, accommodation, travel, food and insurance are all covered by a European grant and you even receive a small allowance each month.

 It is important to have a strong grasp of Portuguese before you consider working in the country.
+Aside from the fact that it may help you stand out among other foreign workers knowing the lingo will help when filling out application forms and approaching speculative applications.

 There are over 230 million Portuguese speakers in the world and there are many websites around to help you learn the language.
 To test your skills and learn the basics, head to BBC Languages - Portuguese .